 There are many sources of pink diamonds, but the Argyle mines consistently produces gem-quality diamonds.
 However, only 1% of all diamonds mined in Argyle are pink diamonds, making them among the rarest types in the world.
 The Argyle mines started operation in the late 1960s.
 Tanganyika holdings group, a mining company, based in Congo, Africa, created a joint venture with Maureen Muggeridge, an English journalist, called Ashton Joint ventures to find diamonds in Australia.

-After a few years of prospecting, Muggeridge discovered diamond samples in the Argyle region and eventually found the Argyle diamond pipe in 1979.
+After a few years of prospecting, Muggeridge discovered diamond samples in the Argyle region and eventually found the Australian diamond pipe in 1979.
 Construction on the mines started in the 1980s with an estimated budget of $450 million.
 Since its commissioning in 1985, the Argyle mines became a significant source of all pink diamonds in circulation to date.
 Today, the mines are owned by the Rio Tinto Group, a multinational mining corporation that operated several mining companies worldwide.

 How are pink diamonds formed?